Join Today

 Wisconsin state law requires motor vehicles to give at least 3 feet when passing a person on a bike.

-In 2021, There were 603 total crashes reported resulting in 9 fatalities and 606 injuries of people on bicycles in Wisconsin.
+During the three year period of 2021-2023, There were 1895 total crashes reported resulting in 30 fatalities and 1913 injuries of people on bicycles in Wisconsin.

 This campaign focuses on spreading the message to people driving to share the road with people who bike.
 Everyone on a bike deserves to be treated with respect.
 While many people bike, they also drive, they have families, and loved ones they wish to get home safely to.
 Please use caution and give at least 3 feet when passing.
 These images are free to download and share.
 Please give credit to Wisconsin Bike Fed and even tag us in your posts so we knw the message is going far and wide!
 Links will be provided below!